CreativeCoder-GitHub/driver-dilemma/README.md

 </p>

 ## Winner Area
-Once all levels have been completed, the player is taken to a "winner area."
-Going into the finish line will send the player back to level 1.
+<p>Once all levels have been completed, the player is taken to a "winner area."
+Going into the finish line will send the player back to level 1.</p>
 <img src="https://raw.githubusercontent.com/CreativeCoder-GitHub/driver-dilemma/refs/heads/main/demo-img/winner_area.png" width="45%" />